Best 4 Day Paris Itinerary for Solo Travel (2023)

 Of course, an afternoon in Paris would not be complete without joining the Parisians in an afternoon espresso, wine or cocktail (not a café au lait – Parisians drink those in the morning) outdoors.
 Don’t you just love Paris?

 It’s been a long day with a lot of walking.
 The rest of the evening is your call.
 Dinner closer to your hotel?
-Perhaps stay in the Montmartre village and catch a show at the Moulin Rouge, 82 Boulevard de Clichy.
+Perhaps stay in the Montmartre village and catch a Moulin Rouge cabaret show at 82 Boulevard de Clichy.
 It opens at 9pm.
 The night is young in the City of Lights.

 Day 4 – Champagne Day Trip from Paris

 How does champagne tasting in the heart of the Champagne region sound?
-It’s a completely doable option as an epic Paris to Reims day trip on the last of your 4 days in Paris.
-And without a car.
+It’s a completely doable option as an epic Paris to Reims day trip on the last of your 4 days in Paris alone and without a car.

 Eat a solid breakfast and catch the TGV direct train from Paris Gare de l’Est by 9:30am and you’ll be in Reims, France in 45 minutes with plenty of time to enjoy exploring Reims and the Reims Cathedral, lunch, and champagne house cavern tours and tastings.
-You’ll be back in Paris in time for dinner.
+You’ll be back in Paris in time for dinner or, better yet, a gourmet dinner cruise.

 Read more on how to enjoy the best Reims day trip from Paris.

-If you don’t have a taste for champagne, consider hitting the Musée du Louvre or the Musée de l’Orangerie early in the morning instead, followed by a stroll through the Jardin des Tuileries (Tuileries Garden).
+If you don’t have a taste for champagne, consider hitting the Musée du Louvre (Louvre Museum) or the Musée de l’Orangerie (Orangerie Museum) early in the morning instead, followed by a stroll through the Jardin des Tuileries (Tuileries Garden).
 Soak up the sun with the Parisians and a picnic lunch.

 The Galeries Lafayette (Chaussée d’Antin Metro), is great for grabbing a bite at anyone of its 24 restaurants and cafes, followed by shopping if that’s your thing.
 The Galeries Lafayette has it all: clothing, gourmet emporium, modern art, fashion shows, and a glasswalk magnificent stained-glass dome over a century old for a one-of-a-kind experience.